-Jim Edgar Panther Creek State Fish and Wildlife Area is home to over 16,000 acres of land with activities perfect for large and small groups.
-The park was once a part of the territory controlled by the Native Americans who settled there in the mid-1800s.
-Later on, Commonwealth Edison, a Chicago-based company, purchased the land hoping to develop more land for coal manufacturing.
-More than 100 years later the property became an official part of the Jim Edgar Panther Creek in 2001.
-The park opened its gate to the public and has been part of an initiative to protect the wildlife of Illinois.
+A perfect destination for RV lovers looking to get away from it all, Jim Edgar Panther Creek State Fish and Wildlife Area is home to over 16,000 acres of land with activities perfect for large and small groups.
+Located in Cass County, Illinois, the human settlement in the area dates back to the mid-1800s when it was once a part of a territory controlled by Native Americans.
+After Europeans began to populate the area, a Chicago-based company purchased the land hoping to use it for coal manufacturing.
+More than 100 years later, the property became an official part of the Jim Edgar Panther Creek in 2001.
+The park opened its gate to the public and has since been part of the wider goal of protecting the wildlife of Illinois.

-The park remains open year-round with plenty of summertime fun for all visitors and hunters alike.
-Each summer you can find campers swimming or fishing near the lakes, trying out their skills on the archery range, horseback riding through the prairie.
+The park remains open year-round and has plenty of great recreational activities available for visitors of all ages.
+Each summer you can find campers swimming or fishing near the lakes, trying out their skills on the archery range, or horseback riding through the prairie.
 The winter offers hiking, a random snowball fight, and the opportunity to learn about the beautiful birds and wildlife that call the park home.

 RV Rentals in Jim Edgar Panther Creek State Fish and Wildlife Area